Welcome to the Terrible Twos

 Watching your child hit, scream, and throw themselves on the floor can be frustrating, not only for you but also for your child.
-However, if you take a step back and do your due diligence, you will find that this is simply a part of your child’s development.
+However, if you take a step back and do your due diligence, you will find that the terrible twos is a typical stage in your child’s development.
 It is up to us as parents to understand the causes and take the time to figure out the appropriate measures to help.

 Can you imagine not being able to communicate your needs or how you are feeling?
 Our toddlers are a part of a 24/7 losing game of charades.
 Nothing pulls on my heartstrings more than not knowing what my child needs or wants.
 Maybe your child is thirsty but wants the blue cup instead of the pink, perhaps your child is hungry, but you gave them the wrong snack.
 Whatever the case may be, this is a frustrating time for all involved parties.